-[4.1] But the public's daily fatigue and frustration will nevertheless require adept skills from Jokowi and his deputy in managing expectations, in which they have a basic advantage ("Welcome
+- [1] But the public's daily fatigue and frustration will nevertheless require adept skills from Jokowi and his deputy in managing expectations, in which they have a basic - Table 1.
+Appearances of deixis 'they' and 'their'

-Governor Jokowi", 2012).
+advantage ("Welcome Governor Jokowi", 2012).

-The [4.2]economic of components the platform put forth by presidential candidate Joko "Jokowi" Widodo and his running mate Jusuf Kalla reflect the right priorities that the nation really needs as they focus on food, energy and infrastructure ("The Jokowi-Kalla platform", 2014).
+[2] The economic components of the platform put forth by presidential candidate Joko "Jokowi" Widodo and his running mate Jusuf Kalla reflect the right priorities that the nation really needs as they focus on food, energy and infrastructure ("The Jokowi-Kalla platform", 2014).